 Yeah yeah, London’s a cool city – but London for kids?
 That’s a whole different ball game.

-Without proper planning, London with children can be busy, stressful, and expensive.
+Without proper planning, London with children can be busy, stressful, and expensive, however there are plenty of memorable, fun attractions and activities.

-This guide will show you all the best activities, and how to arrange a fantastic stress-free London adventure for the entire family.
+This guide will show you all the best options, and how to arrange a fantastic stress-free London adventure for the entire family.

 What to Do in London with Kids